POST HOSTS WORKSHOPS ON NEW TEST MANAGEMENT AND SECURITY PROTOCOLS

 The resources include scenarios from the recently launched Domestic Violence courses that can be used in a variety of ways.
 For example, the scenarios may be used for skills practice activities for interviewing, report writing, charging and evidence collections.
 A trainee could complete part of a scenario then be asked to write a report based on the information and evidence gathered.
 The instructor would be able to evaluate the written report.
 In addition, the scenarios could be used for homework or to illustrate domestic violence topics including dominant aggressor, stalking, out-of-state restraining orders, and strangulation.

 Trainees may access the scenarios on the Learning Portal via non-peace officer (NPO) access granted by the academy.
 Portal access for trainees is restricted to courses and instructional resources deemed appropriate for academy students.
-Academies interested in giving their cadets’ access to the Portal may request NPO administrator access to the Learning Portal by completing Form 2-339, available on the POST Website in the “Forms” menu.
+Academies interested in giving their cadets’ access to the Portal may request NPO administrator access to the Learning Portal by completing the Learning Portal Administrator Request (2-339) (pdf), available on the POST Website in the “Forms” menu.

 POST wants to hear from Academy coordinators and Basic Course instructors who are interested in using these resources in upcoming courses to participate in a pilot program.
 The purpose of the pilot program is to determine the need for additional instructor support materials and to generate ideas for effectively integrating the new resources into current lesson plans.

 Questions about the Academy and instructor requests to participate in the pilot as well as questions about the instructional resources, or NPO access may be directed to Senior Instructional Designer Catherine Bacon, Learning Technology Resources Bureau, at (916) 227-4546.

 The new “Did You Know?
 10-97” video on vehicle speed is now available on the SAFE Driving Campaign web page.